arantespp/arantespp.com/posts/books/getting-things-done.md

 [David](/zettelkasten/david-allen) presents a method for mastering the art of relaxed and controlled engagement.
 It's a five-step method for managing your workflow.
 The steps are:

+#### 1. Capture

-1. **Capture**.
-Every open loop or task you decided to od must be captured in the systems you trust.
+Every open loop or task you decided to do must be captured in the systems you trust.
 You must empty them regularly.

-1. Clarify
+#### 2. Clarify

+You need to organize the actions you need to take based on the items you've captured.
+The author provides a diagram that helps you decide the actions.
+You have to answer some questions: **Is it Actionable?**:

+- **No.**
+  1. It's trash, no longer needed.
+  2. No action now, but something need to be done later.
+  3. The item might be used later for reference.
+- **Yes**, the item is actionable.
+Two things need to be determined about these items.

+  - What project or outcome have you committed to?
+If it is a project, you need to capture the outcomes and put on a "Projects" list.
+It'll stay fresh and alive in your management system until it is completed.

+  - What's the next action required?
+    1.  **Do it** at the moment the action is defined if if will take less than two minutes.
+    2.  **Delegate it** if the task will take longer than two minutes and if you're not the right person to do it.
+    3.  **Defer it** if the task will take longer than two minutes and if you're the right person to do it.

-1. Organize
+#### 3. Organize

-1. Reflect
+#### 4. Reflect

-1. Engage
+#### 5. Engage